 The Flip Wilson Show

-- It was the first successful television show, as well as a variety show, to star an African American.
-Flip introduced us to Geraldine Jones, a sassy modern woman who had a boyfriend named Killer, who when not in jail, could be found hanging out at the local pool hall.
-Geraldine was Flip dressed in women’s clothes and one of her most famous catch phrases was “the devil made me do it .“
+It was the first successful television show, as well as a variety show, to star an African American and it introduced viewers to Geraldine Jones, a sassy modern woman who had a boyfriend named Killer, who when not in jail, could be found hanging out at the local pool hall.
+Geraldine, of course, was Flip dressed in women’s clothes and one of her most famous catch phrases was “the devil made me do it.“

-- As the show went on, its ratings began to slip.
-In its final year, it had slipped out of the top 30.
+As the show went on, its ratings began to slip and by the time the final season rolled around it had slipped out of the Top 30.
 The show was cancelled by the network because of low ratings and also because of Flip’s demands for more money, causing the show to go over budget.
 It was just easier for the network to pull the plug on this classic series than try to fix it.

 More 70s Television Variety Series